Zirconium419122/Photon-ray-tracer/README.md

    console.log(cube);
 }
 ```
-Here we first define the center of the cube and then we define the size of it with a `Vector` of values X, Y and Z. We then create a `Material` object to represent the color of the cube and if it emmits light or not.
-Finally we add the cube to the scene using the `addObject` function and log it to the console.
-The cube we've created has a size of 1 in all directions making this a cube and not a box and it's centered at 0, 0, -5 so five units infront of the Camera and lastly we difine that it should have a dark blue color.
+Here we first define the centre of the cube and then we define its size with a `Vector` of values X, Y and Z. We then create a `Material` object to represent the colour of the cube and if it emits light or not.
+Finally, we add the cube to the scene using the `addObject` function and log it to the console.
+The cube we've created has a size of 1 in all directions making this a cube and not a box and it's centred at 0, 0, -5 so five units in front of the Camera lastly we define that it should have a dark blue color.

 ### How to change the parameters of the renderer